MyBitBird/iot_webapi/README.md

 # How to run
 .Net Core is cross-platform, I developed this project on Linux but steeps are same.
-1. install `.Net Core 2 SDK` , `PostgreSQL` , and maybe PostgreSQL GUI like `pgAdmin` or `DBeaver` in your system.
+1. install `.Net Core 2 SDK` , `SQL Server` , and maybe `SQL Server Management Studio`.
-2. Restore PostgreSQL DB backup(`DB/IOT_db.backup`)
+2. Clone the project
-3. Clone the project
+3. Set connection string in appsetting.json
-4. Set connection string in appsetting.json
+4. Run `Update-Database` in Package Manager Console for restoring Database(Test username & password : `BitBird`).
 5. Run `dotnet run` in the project folder or open with Visual Studio and run it.

 # Run test